PTB-M4D/time-series-metadata/README.md

 *time-series-metadata* is written in Python 3 and strives to run with [all Python versions with upstream support](https://devguide.python.org/#status-of-python-branches).
-Currently it is tested to work with Python 3.5 to 3.8.
+Currently, it is tested to work with Python 3.7 to 3.10.

 ## Scheme